 Hip Hop Dance

 The Beat the Street Dance Crew is a group boys and girls that come together Monday thru Thurs from 5:30 to 6:30 pm. to dance and have fun.
-Head Coach Kris Whitehead along with the talented Assistant Coach Shaliyah lead the dancer to new heights by teaching lessons they can use on and off the dance floor.
+Head Coach Kris Whitehead and Coach Dianna Fisher lead the dancers to new heights by teaching lessons they can use on and off the dance floor.

 The Beat The Street dance crew performs in shows all over New England, for residents of local nursing homes, and at community events.